Cosmic Boy

 Cosmic Boy (Rokk Krinn) is a superhero appearing in comics published by DC Comics.
 He is from the 31st century, and is a founding member and original leader of the Legion of Super-Heroes.

+Cosmic Boy has appeared in various media outside comics, primarily those featuring the Legion of Super-Heroes.
+He is voiced by Wil Wheaton in Legion of Super Heroes (2006) and portrayed by Ryan Kennedy in Smallville.

 Publication history

 Cosmic Boy first appeared in Adventure Comics #247 (April 1958) and was created by Otto Binder and Al Plastino.

 Fictional character biography

 Original

-Cosmic Boy is a founding member of the Legion of Super-Heroes, along with Lightning Lad and Saturn Girl, and he has the superhuman ability to generate magnetic fields.
-Cosmic Boy's brother, Pol, eventually joined the Legion as Magnetic Kid, but died during the "Magic Wars".
-Cosmic Boy is one of the few Legionnaires ever to have his own miniseries, which ran for four issues in the mid-1980s as a spin-off of the Legends cross-over.
+Rokk Krinn, best known as Cosmic Boy, is a founding member of the Legion of Super-Heroes, along with Lightning Lad and Saturn Girl who possesses the innate ability to generate magnetic fields.
+Cosmic Boy's brother Pol joins the Legion as Magnetic Kid before being killed during the Magic Wars.

-In the pre-Zero Hour Legion, Cosmic Boy was romantically involved with Night Girl (Lydda Jath) from the Legion of Substitute Heroes.
-During the "Five Year Gap" following the Magic Wars, he lost his powers in the course of a war between the planets of Braal and Imsk (the homeworld of Shrinking Violet), in which the Imskian army used a "dampener" on the magnetic fields within the Braalian soldiers.
-"Vi" was on the scene when her fellow Legionnaire was crippled by the dampener during the battle of Venado Bay, and harbored deep guilt for years.
-No longer using his codename, Rokk retired to the slums of a demilitarized Braal with his wife Lydda, who gave birth to their son Pol (named for Rokk's brother).
+In the pre-Zero Hour Legion, Cosmic Boy was romantically involved with Night Girl (Lydda Jath).
+During the "Five Year Gap" following the Magic Wars, Rokk loses his powers after being exposed to a magnetic dampener during a war between Braal and Imsk (the homeworld of Shrinking Violet).
+He leaves the Legion and returns to Braal to live there with Lydda.
+The two have a son named Pol, named for Rokk's brother.

-When Reep Daggle reformed the Legion, a powerless Rokk joined up, moving his family to the Legion's new headquarters.
-The former Cosmic Boy continued to serve with honor during the adult Legion's tour of duty, proving that he needed no powers to be a hero.
-Rokk did however regain his powers shortly before Zero Hour, thanks to a special pair of power gauntlets.
-He took on the codename Polestar, only to renounce the power gauntlets after they began to affect his mind.
-After learning that he was apparently destined to become the Time Trapper, Rokk and the rest of the Legion were erased from history by Zero Hour.
+When Reep Daggle reforms the Legion, Rokk rejoins the group as Polestar, utilizing special gauntlets that replicate his original powers.
+However, he renounces the gauntlets after they began to affect his mind.

+During the Zero Hour: Crisis in Time! event, Rokk learns that he is apparently destined to become the Time Trapper.
+Shortly afterward, he and the rest of the Legion are erased from existence when the timeline is rebooted.